tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 ## Classes and Objects, Encapsulation, Collaborator Objects and Public/Private/Protected Methods

+### What is encapsulation?
+How does encapsulation relate to the public interface of a class?

+Encapsulation is to restrict access to certain instance methods, and only expose functionalities that users of the object need.

+Instance methods are encapsulated in an object by making them private.
+Instance methods that are public are what we called the public interfaces of a class.
+They are the channels through which users interact with the objects.

+### What is an object?
+How do you initialize a new object/How do you create an instance of a class?
+What is instantiation?
+What is a constructor method?
+What is an instance variable, and how is it related to an object?
+What is an instance method?
+What is the scoping rule for instance variables?

+An object is an instance of a class which defines what attributes and functionalities an object has.

+To initialize a new object, we can invoke the class method `::new` on the class name.

+Instantiation is the process of creating an object from a class definition.

+A constructor method is the method that is invoked every time when we instantiate a new object.
+In Ruby, it is the private `#initialize` method.

+Instance variables are used to store data inside an object.
+They are the attributes of an object.
+All attributes combined defines an object's state.

+Instance methods are what an object capable of doing.
+Public instance methods are the public interfaces of an object.
+Users can store, extract and manipulate data through these interfaces.
+Prvate instance methods are usually an object's internal implementation.

+The scope for instance variables is at object level.
+They can be accessed any where inside a class, but not outside of it.
+They last as long as an object exists.

+### What is a class?
+What is the relationship between a class and an object?
+How is defining a class different from defining a method?

+A class can be thought of a blueprint of an object.
+It defines what attributes and behaviors an object will have.

+A class is a mold or template for objects.
+It defines the attributes and behaviors of its objects.
+An object is an instance of the class.

+Defining a class is similar to defining a method, with the following difference:

+- To define a class, we start with the reserved word `class`, while we start with the reserved word `def` when defining a method.

+- To name a class, we use `CamelCase`, while we use `snake_case` when defining a method.

+### How do you see if an object has instance variables?

+To see if an object has instance variables, we can either invoke the `instance_variables` method on it, or inspect the string representation of the object.

 ## Polymorphism, Inheritance, Modules and Method Lookup Path

 ### Why should methods in mixin modules be defined without using `self.` in the definition?